 The Company's business involves operating, obtaining materials and components and selling finished and partially completed products in multiple jurisdictions and across borders, which requires compliance with various laws and regulations relating to international trade, tariffs and duties.
 These laws and regulations are numerous, complex and involve detailed compliance and reporting requirements.
 There is a risk that from time to time the Company may not be in full compliance with these requirements.
-The Company's subsidiaries MCI and New Flyer are currently in the process of responding to requests for Information by the U.S. customs authorities seeking information to verify the accuracy of their respective declarations in respect of the import into the United States from Canada of completed and partially completed motor coaches and transit buses for the period 2014-2019 and 2016-2021, respectively.
-The Company is conducting a detailed review of the transactions, which is still ongoing and its outcome is uncertain.
+The Company's subsidiaries MCI and New Flyer have filed disclosures with the U.S. customs authorities that are seeking information to verify the accuracy of their respective declarations in respect of the import into the United States from Canada of completed and partially completed motor coaches and transit buses for the period 2014-2019 and 2016-2021, respectively.
+U.S. customs have not yet responded to the disclosures.
 An adverse determination could potentially lead to significant duties and/or compliance penalties being owed by the Company.
 Failure to comply with international trade regulations, tariffs, duties and compliance requirements could have a material adverse effect on the Company's business, financial condition, liquidity and operating results.